 Scientific evidence is mounting of the significant changes occurring in the oceans.
-This is captured in the recent IPCC report:8
+This is captured in the recent IPCC report:

 It is virtually certain that the global ocean has warmed unabated since 1970 and has taken up more than 90% of the excess heat in the climate system (high confidence).
 Since 1993, the rate of ocean warming has more than doubled (likely).
 Marine heatwaves have very likely doubled in frequency since 1982 and are increasing in intensity (very high confidence).
-By absorbing more CO2, the ocean has undergone increasing surface acidification (virtually certain).
+By absorbing more CO2, the ocean has undergone increasing surface acidification (certain).
 A loss of oxygen has occurred from the surface to 1000 m (medium confidence).

-The Maryland Ocean Acidification Action Plan (2020) is developed in collaboration with the International Alliance to Combat Ocean Acidification. ^{9.} During 2021, Maryland has begun to analyze the acidification processes within Chesapeake Bay and recommendations developed to provide further insights to the trends being observed.
+The Maryland Ocean Acidification Action Plan (2020) is developed in collaboration with the International Alliance to Combat Ocean Acidification.
+Over the last several years, Maryland has begun to analyze the acidification processes within Chesapeake Bay and recommendations are being developed including a monitoring program to provide further insights to the trends being observed.